-Having a comfortable seat will keep a climber looking up at that hold that's just out of reach, before they go for another burn, whereas an uncomfortable harness can discourage a climber into calling down "lower me" before they really give it their all.
-We used each harness for extended hanging sessions and evaluated how each dispersed the weight to the hips.
+The amount of hanging comfort a harness offers can make or break the experience of a new climber.
+Having a comfortable seat will keep a climber looking up at that hold that's just out of reach, before they go for another burn, whereas an uncomfortable harness can discourage a climber into calling down "lower me" before really giving it their best shot.
+We used each harness for extended hanging sessions and evaluated how each dispersed the weight to the hips and thighs.

 Standing Comfort and Mobility

-In reality, the climbing can be slow and every climber spends more time not slowly climbing as they spend… slowly climbing.
+To a non-climber, watching climbing is worse than watching paint dry.
+Images of adrenaline junkies hucking themselves all over the wall just isn't real life.
+In reality, the climbing can be slow, and every climber spends more time not slowly climbing as they spend… slowly climbing.
 This metric is used to define how comfortable the different harnesses are for all the time that isn't spent hanging.
-Our testers put the ten harnesses to the test by scrambling around the rocks at the base of the crag as well as sitting in the dirt working on school work while mom put up the next top rope.
+Our testers put the eleven harnesses to the test by scrambling around the rocks at the base of the crag as well as sitting in the dirt working on schoolwork while mom put up the next top rope.

-Some harnesses were so comfortable that they were forgotten between climbs while others felt cumbersome and obtrusive.
+Some harnesses were so comfortable that they were forgotten between climbs, while others felt cumbersome and obtrusive.
 We documented any issues we found.
 We paid close attention to whether any harnesses restricted movement while scrambling and climbing.
 If a harness has gear loops, we tested how well they carry a heavy load.
 Unsurprisingly, the ones with wider, more supportive hip belts offered more support for a heavier rack.
 But generally, the softer and most flexible harnesses were the most comfortable for normal wearing.

-Maybe your three year old really enjoyed attending her classmate's birthday party at the climbing gym, and you want to encourage her new interest.
+Maybe your three-year-old really enjoyed attending her classmate's birthday party at the climbing gym, and you want to encourage her new interest.
 The easily adjustable Petzl Simba might be more your kind of harness.